Updated On : September 4, 2023

 Soft Skills:

-With the rise in cyber threats, the role of in-house counsel in a company will also involve more risk management.
-They will need to be familiar with laws related to data protection and be prepared to handle potential breaches.
+As cyber threats increase, the in-house counsel within companies will increasingly encompass risk management.
+They will need to understand data protection and privacy laws thoroughly and be equipped to manage potential breaches.

 Up-to-Date on Regulations: